jpvds1/IArtProj1/README.md

 ## Objective

-The goal of this project is to implement the board game Yonmoque Hex with support for multiple game modes (human vs. human, human vs. computer, computer vs. computer), using adversarial search algorithms like Minimax with Alpha-Beta Pruning.
+The goal of this project is to implement the board game Yonmoque Hex with support for multiple game modes (human vs. human, human vs. computer, computer vs. computer), using adversarial search algorithms like Minimax with Alpha-Beta Pruning and Monte Carlo Tree Search.

 ## Game Modes